sharmainec/tp/docs/DeveloperGuide.md

 The list feature is facilitated by `ModelManager`.
 It extends `Model` and implements `updateFilteredFlashcardList` which returns an unmodifiable view of the flashcards in the GUI.

 The list feature relies on the `ListCommandParser` and `FlashcardInGivenFlashcardListPredicate`.
-In order to generate a list of random flashcards, a random stream of `Index` is used to get the flashcards from the main list of flashcards.
+In order to generate a list of random flashcards, a random stream of integers is used to get the flashcards from the main list of flashcards.

 The following *Sequence diagram* shows how the `list` command works: